ongr-io/ApiBundle/Resources/doc/custom_controller.md

 Custom controller
 =================

-There are two types of controllers:
+There are three types of controllers:
  - `RestController` extends `AbstractRestController` implements `RestControllerInterface`.
 Handles batch requests.

  - `BatchController` extends `AbstractRestController` implements `BatchControllerInterface`.
 Handlles *post*, *get*, *put*, *delete* requests.

+ - `CommandController` extends `AbstractRestController` implements `CommandControllerInterface`.
+Handles command requests if they are enbaled in [configuration][1].

 ONGRApiBundle comes with default controllers which allows you to use API functionality right after bundle install.
 It also allows you to define custom controllers if default functionality is not enough.